-Wang, 2004, 2005; Chan and Buckingham, 2008).
+rights and privileges affecting socio-economic wellbeing (Knight and Song, 1999; Gustafsson and Li, 2001; Liang, 2004; Wu and Treiman, 2004; Whyte, 2010; Wu, 2012; Treiman, 2012) in order to qualify for medical care, unemployment and retirement benefits, to enroll one's children in school, to obtain other than a menial job, or to qualify for public housing, one had to have local residence rights, and often a non-agricultural (urban) hukou as well (Chan, 1994; Wang, 2004, 2005; Chan and Buckingham, 2008).
 Most forms of insurance were unavailable to those with agricultural (rural) hukou, and both medical care and education were inferior.
-Finally, in the days when grain and other foodstuffs were rationed (food rationing ended in 1993 [Dong and Fuller 2007]), those with agricultural hukou were entitled to less grain than those with non-agricultural hukou (Cheng and Selden, 1994).
+Finally, in the days when grain and other foodstuffs were rationed (food rationing ended in 1993 [Dong and Fuller, 2007]), those with non-agricultural hukou were allocated grain by the state while those with agricultural hukou had no entitlement and fed themselves from whatever remained after paying the in-kind grain tax (Cheng and Selden, 1994).

-In the pre-reform era (that is, prior to 1978), the hukou system severely restricted rural-to-urban migration (Cheng, 1991), but since China's economic reform began about 30 years ago, increasing numbers of rural people have moved into urban areas without changing their hukou status, and increasingly children with rural hukou are born or grow up in cities (Liang, 1999; Liang and Chen, 2007).
-Although the hukou system has been subject to revisions and reforms during the past two decades, and some locales now offer local urban hukou to rural migrants who meet stipulated levels of wealth or education, or to the immediate family of migrants who have already gained urban status (Wu and Treiman, 2004; Chan, 2010), it remains very difficult for the rural population, including rural migrants living in cities or towns, to obtain urban hukou (Chan and Buckingham, 2008; Sun and Fan, 2011).
-Thus, China's two-class rural-urban society has become a three-class society, consisting of people with rural hukou and rural residence (hereafter "rural"), those with rural hukou but urban residence (hereafter "mixed"), and those with urban hukou (hereafter "urban").
+In the pre-reform era (that is, prior to 1978), the hukou system severely restricted rural to urban migration (Cheng, 1991), but since China's economic reform began about 30 years ago, increasing numbers of rural people have moved into urban areas without changing their hukou status, and increasingly children with rural hukou are born or grow up in cities (Liang, 1999; Liang and Chen, 2007).
+Although the hukou system has been subject to revisions and reforms during the past two decades, and some locales now offer local urban hukou to rural migrants who meet stipulated levels of wealth or education, or to the immediate family of migrants who have already gained urban status (Chan, 2010), it remains very difficult for the rural population, including rural hukou-holders living in cities or towns, to obtain urban hukou (Chan and Buckingham, 2008; Sun and Fan, 2011).
+Thus, China's two-class rural-urban society has become a three-class society, consisting of people with rural hukou and rural residence (hereafter "rural"), those with rural hukou but urban residence (hereafter "mixed"), and those with urban hukou (hereafter "urban").2

 The size of the mixed population is hard to precisely evaluate, but it is non-trivial.
 The number of adult rural migrants who work in cities was estimated to be 132 million in 2006 (Démurger et al., 2009), around 18% of the working-age population in urban China (Zhang and Wu, 2009).
 The number of rural migrant children is also large.
-For example, school-age children constituted 12% of the total migration population in Shanghai, according to a survey conducted in 1997 (Liang and Chen, 2007).
+For example, school-age children constituted 12% of the total migrant population in Shanghai, according to a survey conducted in 1997 (Liang and Chen, 2007).
 In the data used here, the fraction of the population from rural origins (rural hukou and residence at age 14) was 75%; around 7% were from mixed origins (rural hukou but urban residence at age 14); and about 18% were from urban origins (urban hukou at age 14).
-People in the mixed population still face hukou-based barriers, on the one hand, and on the other hand have jumped out of rural society and are attempting to achieve upward mobility.
-The presence of three groups with different social origins allows us to contrast the effects of institutional arrangements vs. personal experience on differential socio-economic outcomes: the contrast between the rural and mixed-origin populations is a measure of the advantage of urban vs. rural childhood experience while the contrast between the mixed and urban-origin populations is a measure of the institutional advantage of urban hukou status.
+The presence of three groups with different social origins allows us to contrast the effects of institutional arrangements vs. personal experience on differential socio-economic outcomes: the contrast between the rural and mixed-origin populations is a measure of the advantage of urban vs. rural childhood experience while the contrast between the mixed and urban-origin populations is a measure of the institutional advantage of urban hukou status.3